2010 City Grill shooting

 Mass shooting in New York, U.S.

-The 2010 City Grill shooting, also known colloquially as the City Grill Massacre was a mass shooting that occurred on August 14, 2010, at the City Grill restaurant in downtown Buffalo, New York located on main street.
+The 2010 City Grill shooting, also known colloquially as the City Grill Massacre was a mass shooting that occurred on August 14, 2010, at the City Grill restaurant in downtown Buffalo, New York, located on main street.
 With five people killed, it was the deadliest shooting in Buffalo before the Tops supermarket shooting 12 years later.

 Shooting

 On the night of August 14, 2010, at approximately 2:30 AM, the shooter, 23-year-old Riccardo McCray, entered the building where a party was being hosted by one of the victims for their first wedding anniversary where he then shot off rounds and killed the victims execution-style.
-The shooting only lasted under a quarter of a minute with 10 shots being fired over the course of around 17 seconds.
+The shooting lasted under a minute with 10 shots being fired over the course of around 17 seconds.
 One of the victims was the bridegroom who was attending the party, McCray later fled the scene after around 100 guests of the party fled as well.
 There was no initial presumption of any intentions, including ideological, and was called a random killing at first.
 Though later sources show that there was a confrontation between McCray and rival gang members, due to this confrontation between the perpetrator and one of the victims, the management of the building told people to leave and attempted to shut down the building for the remainder of the night before the shooting occurred.
-After management failed to remove everyone from the building, McCray started firing shots and killed 4 people and injuring another 4 during the attack.
-One of the injured was in critical condition, three were identified directly on the scene as 26-year-old Willie McCaa III, 27-year-old Shawnita McNeil, and 32-year-old Tiffany Wilhite.
+After management failed to remove everyone from the building, McCray started firing shots and killed four people and injured another four during the attack.
+One of the injured was left in critical condition.
+Three of the victims were identified directly on the scene as 26-year-old Willie McCaa III, 27-year-old Shawn-Tia McNeil, and 32-year-old Tiffany Wilhite.
+The fourth victim was identified as 30-year-old Danyell Mackin.
 One of the victims later died in the hospital she was transferred to after the shooting.